 A good idea on paper is not enough; you need to determine if there is actual customer interest.
 To do that, you have to get out and talk to real people and get their feedback.
 This early dialogue can be a gold mine; you should review it when developing your brand and messaging.

 How will you sell your products or services?
 If you don’t have an answer, you’ll struggle to choose marketing activities and bring in meaningful sales.

 Your price point is more than a dollar figure—it represents your position in the market, what you believe customers are willing to pay, and how they want to pay for it.
-Without a price point, you won’t be able to accurately message value to customers or test different ways to present it.
+Without a price point, you won’t be able to accurately message value to customers or test different ways to present it (such as offering coupons).

 Most importantly, you must have your finances—precisely a sales and expense forecast.
 These forecasts will help you decide how much to spend on your marketing efforts and determine if specific channels, branding, or campaigns are pulling their weight.